QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 We now describe yet another timing protocol.

-In this one, there is  sequence of government policymakers.
+In this one, there is a sequence of government policymakers.

 A time $t$ government chooses $\mu_t$ and expects all future governments to set
 $\mu_{t+j} = \bar \mu$.